DiuNH1710/vn-pharma-etl/README.md

-# 💊 Real-Time Pharmaceutical Data Streaming Pipeline (DVC Version)
+# 💊 Real-Time Pharmaceutical Data Streaming Pipeline

 This project implements a real-time data ingestion, transformation pipeline using the following tools and frameworks: